 The workshop was inaugurated by Mr Vivek Alva, Managing Trustee of the Alva’s Education Foundation and also the patron of the workshop.
 Dr Claret, HOD MBA department introduced and welcomed the guest.
 Mr Vivek Alva delivered the presidential address.
 In his address he emphasized the need for being creative and enterprising.
 He encouraged students to be disciplined, hardworking and never to lose sight of their goals.
 Ms. Krithi Shetty first year MBA student was the MC of the function.
 Ms. Lavinia first year MBA student gave the vote of thanks.

-The workshop ended at 4.30 pm with a closing ceremony.
-Ms. Nisarga was the MC of the function and Mr Rajesh Dias gave the vote of Thanks.
-Dr Claret presided the function.
-Prof. Dr. G V Joshi and Mrs Priya, Asst.
-Professor are seen on the dias.
+Ms. Nisarga was the MC of the valedictory function and Mr Rajesh Dias gave the vote of Thanks.
+Dr Claret presided over the function.
+Prof. Dr. G V Joshi, Dr Nagendra, Mrs Maithri, Sr. Lecturer and Mrs Priya, Asst.
+Professor were present.

 Resource Person: Dr Amithab Anand, Assistant Professor – Academy Digitalization.
 KTO Research Centre and GREDEG Laboratory SKEMA Business School, Université Côte d’Azur, FRANCE